 Bruce Pavitt was Seattle's first underground music mogul.
 Today he's a psychedelic raver dad still pushing for a revolution.

-Across a velvet-black night sky, shooting stars streaked like glowing threads.
-A breeze hushed down from the distant hills, across fields of freshly cut hay, rippling a picturesque little pond and rustling long silken banners, red and yellow and pink, hanging from wooden posts flocked in the grass like one-legged birds.
-The banners flapped and wagged in the breeze, an almost tactile counterpoint to the manic house music pulsing from inside a geodesic dome nearby.
+Shooting stars streaked like glowing threads across a velvet-black night sky.
+From the distant hills, a breeze hushed over fields of freshly cut hay, rippling a little pond and rustling long silken banners, red and yellow and pink, hanging from wooden posts flocked in the grass like one-legged birds.
+The banners flapped and wagged in the breeze, an almost tactile counterpoint to the manic house music pulsing from inside a nearby geodesic dome.
 It was one of those moments—not so rare, really—when Orcas Island feels like a world unto itself.